The Ensemble of the Gregorian Chant Academy

 Bring the Renaissance to Your Parish

-Carolingia is available for liturgical performance, sacred concerts, and parish missions.
+Carolingia is available to sing for liturgies, sacred concerts, and music workshops.
 If you are interested in bringing authentic Gregorian chant and sacred polyphony to your community, we would be honored to hear from you.

 Inquire About Bookings